Side note: Monitor your containers with eBPF

 Using an unqualified search registry is unquestionably a better option than using aliases, especially if you intend to use Podman as a drop-in replacement for Docker, because you can continue using short names the way that you are used to, and they will resolve from Docker Hub by default.

-Before you continue further, go back to your terminal and hit Ctrl+C
+Before you continue further, go back to your terminal and hit Ctrl+C to stop

 the container, then remove the Caddy image: